 5) TYPICAL DISHES

 Santa Teresa di Gallura is not only seeing but also tasting, this village offers a vast amount of typical dishes, not only from the sea but also from the land and the latter come directly from the culture of rural areas.
-Definitely a plate of earth are the chiusoni (similar to malloreddus) Gallura style with pork sauce, i pulicioni (ricotta ravioli with lemon zest) with simple tomato sauce, la panedda (a seasoned cheese produced with Sardinian milk only) with croutons of warm bread and obviously everything related to meat sausages.
+Definitely a plate of earth are the closures (similar to malloreddus) gallurese style with pork sauce, the pulicioni (ricotta ravioli with lemon zest) with simple tomato sauce, the panedda (an aged cheese made with only Sardinian milk) with hot bread croutons and clearly everything related to meat sausages.
 As for fish-based dishes, on the other hand, zimino is certainly one of the most popular fish soups enjoyed by locals.
 However, there are special recipes with baked caponi and snapper , spaghetti with lobster and tomato, while local oysters are particularly tasty, produced in small quantities and to be eaten raw.
 Do not forget to taste a good Vermentino di Gallura and Li Cucciuleddi , a dessert with a filling of honey, breadcrumbs, chopped walnuts and almonds, orange peel, cinnamon, pepper and cloves.

 A collection of our experiences on the island!